zachallaun/secd/README.md

 Examples of unary built-ins:
 ```
-ATOM - Returns 1 if its argument isn't a composite value (like a list), else 0
+ATOM - Returns true if its argument isn't a composite value (like a list), else false
-NULL - Returns 1 if its argument is nil or the empty list, else 0
+NULL - Returns true if its argument is nil or the empty list, else false
 CAR  - Returns the head of a list
 CDR  - Returns the tail of a list
 ```
+Note: in the original SECD machine, the boolean values true and false where represented as 1 and 0, respectively.
+I've chosen to instead use Clojure's `true` and `false` for clarity and simplicity.

 **Binary:**
 ```